• Skip to main content

 by Kelly 5 Comments

-Appropriate yarns and yarn weight for kitchen towels is a subject that pops up regularly in the weaving world.
+Appropriate yarns and cotton weight for kitchen towels is a subject that pops up regularly in the weaving world.
 Seasoned towel weavers usually have their favourites and have good reasons for doing so, I know that I certainly do!

 Today’s question is specifically about a good yarn weight for kitchen towels, but it provides a good opportunity for discussing other important aspects of yarn in general for kitchen towels.